chef/chef-web-docs/chef_master/source/windows.rst

 .. tag cloud_azure_portal

-Microsoft Azure is a cloud hosting platform from Microsoft that provides virtual machines.
-The Azure production portal (|url azure_production|) can boostrap Microsoft Windows-based virtual machines that are already provisioned with the chef-client running as a background service.
-Once provisioned, these virtual machines are ready to be managed by Chef.
+Microsoft Azure is a cloud hosting platform from Microsoft that provides virtual machines and integrated services for you to use with your cloud and hybrid applications.
+And through the Azure Marketplace and Azure portal (|url azure_production|), virtual machines can be bootstrapped and ready to run Chef Automate, Chef server, Chef Compliance and Chef client.

-To use the Chef integration with the Azure portal, all you need is a Chef server and the Azure portal. `Choose a Chef version <https://downloads.chef.io/chef-server>`_ or deploy a Chef server via the Azure Marketplace (|url azure_marketplace|).

 .. end_tag

 .. tag cloud_azure_portal_platforms

-The Chef extension on the Azure portal may be used on the following platforms:

-* Windows Server 2012, 2012r2
-* Ubuntu 12.04 LTS, 14.04 LTS
+Through the Azure portal, you can provision a virtual machine with chef-client running as a background service.
+Once provisioned, these virtual machines are ready to be managed by a Chef server.

 .. note:: Virtual machines running on Microsoft Azure can also be provisioned from the command-line using the ``knife azure`` plugin for knife.
 This approach is ideal for cases that require automation or for users who are more suited to command-line interfaces.